google/libgep/README.md

 Where:

   - gep\_id: unique GEP identificator [4 bytes].
-It must consist of `gepp` (0x67657070).
+Default is `gepp` (0x67657070).
   - tag: tag identifying the message being sent [4 bytes].
 The tags are those used to defined the protocol.
   - value\_len: length of the message [4 bytes].
 This is the length of the packet (minus the 12-byte header).
   - message: a serialized protobuf message [value\_len bytes].
-We are currently using a text protobuf.
-This allows easy debugging of wire packets.
+Default is to use a text protobuf, which allows easy debugging by reading the packets in the wire.
+Binary protobufs can be selected too (and are the default in the lite mode).

 Protobuf-Lite Support